thindil/steamsky/bin/doc/MODDING.md

   selected faction.
 - Attribute `minsteps`: minimum amount of steps in that story.
 - Attribute `maxsteps`: maximum amount of steps in that story.
-- Attribute `startstep`: index of step which will be used as first step in story.
+- Attribute `startstep`: Index of step which will be used as first step in story.
-- Attribute `finalstep`: index of step which will be used as final step in story.
+- Attribute `finalstep`: Index of step which will be used as final step in story.
 - Tags `startdata`: contains data needed for story starting condition.
 For "dropitem" it will be index of item which should drop, mob faction from which item will be dropped, chance (1 to that number) for drop.
-    - Optional attribute `action`: what to do with this entry.
+    - Optional attribute `action`: What to do with this entry.
 Possible values
       are: "add" (add this entry, default option) or "remove" (remove this entry).
 - Tag `endtext`: text which will be show to player when he/she finish story.
-- Tags `forbiddenfaction`: if player is in that faction, he can't start this story.
+- Tags `forbiddenfaction`: If player is in that faction, he can't start this story.
-    - Optional attribute `action`: what to do with this entry.
+    - Optional attribute `action`: What to do with this entry.
 Possible values
       are: "add" (add this entry, default option) or "remove" (remove this entry).
 - Tag `step` contains data for step of story.